stecklars/dynamic-dns-netcup-api/README.md

 * All necessary API functions for DNS actions implemented (REST API)
 * Determines correct public IP address, uses fallback API for determining the IP address, in case main API does return invalid / no IP
 * IPv6 Support
-* Updating of a specific subdomain, domain root, or subdomain
+* Update everything you want in one go: Every combination of domains, subdomains, domain root, and domain wildcard is possible
 * Creation of DNS record, if it doesn't already exist
 * If configured, lowers TTL to 300 seconds for the domain on each run, if necessary
 * Hiding output (quiet option)

 ### Missing
-* Support for domain root and wildcard / specific subdomains at the same time
-* Caching the IP provided to netcup DNS, to avoid running into (currently not existing) rate limits in the DNS API
+* Caching the IP provided to netcup DNS, to avoid running into (currently extremely tolerant) rate limits in the DNS API
 * Probably a lot more :grin: – to be continued...

 ## Getting started